rpearce/robertwpearce.com/src/blog/2014-09-03-working-in-london.markdown

 title:   Working In London
 date:    2014-09-03
 bgImage: http://s3.amazonaws.com/rpearce.github.io/working-in-london/clapham-cafe.jpg
+description: What it's been like working in London for a few days.
 ---

 I spend the majority of my time writing software for [Articulate](http://www.articulate.com "Articulate").
 This isn't the offical mantra, but it is how I think of the company: